waikinw/PSKeyTab/CONTRIBUTING.md

    ```

 ## Pull requests
-- Create a feature branch based on `master`.
+- Create a feature branch based on `main`.
 - Include tests for new functionality.
 - Ensure `Invoke-Pester` succeeds before submitting.